Gldkslfmsd/concordance-crawler/README.md

 (For Python2 just substitute 3 for 2.)

-If you want to use also automatic conjugating of English verbs (or inflecting of nouns or comparing of adjectives), then install also `textblob` library, but it's not necessary, you can use ConcordanceCrawler pretty well without it.
+If you want to use also automatic lemmatizing and part-of-speech tagging, then install also
+`textblob` library, but it's not necessary, you can use ConcordanceCrawler pretty well without it.
 It's quite huge, because it uses `nltk`.
 For installing it just type `pip install textblob` and `python -m textblob.download_corpora`.